 If you own a Roku device, you’ll automatically have access to the Roku Channel.
 However, even if you don’t have a Roku device, you can access the channel in other ways.
 You can access it via the Roku app for smartphones and tablets, or through an internet browser.

 With more than 350 live TV channels, the Roku Channel has an impressive lineup.
-It hasn’t been around as long as some of the others on our list, but it has quickly become a favorite of many people.
+It hasn’t been around as long as some of the others on my list, but it has quickly become a favorite of many people.

 9. FREECABLE TV